310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% bubble Chiaki grin %}
 Why, of *course* we aren’t kaijuu!
 We’re heroes of justice!
 We’re trying our hardest to be that!
+{% endbubble %}

+{% bubble Chiaki worried %}
 However!
 You have to take a look at this!
 This is the latest news article published online—
 {% endbubble %}

-{% img /img/es/eventstory/supervillain/darkstarch8_3.jpg %}

 {% bubble Midori worried %}
 Mm…?